top of page

 1. 1D and 2D material synthesis and characterizations: We are interested in the synthesis of new 1D and 2D materials via bottom-up synthesis processes with a focus on understanding growth mechanisms.

 2. Atomically thin membranes: Fabrication of atomically thin membranes for ionic and molecular separations with a focus on understanding nanoscale mass transport.
+Energy, sustainability, and healthcare applications are focus areas.

 3. Novel separation processes: Design of novel separation processes by leveraging nanoscale interactions.